alexware69/cid3/README.md

 ```
 % java -jar cid3.jar -f adult -a education
 ```
-From this example we can see that attribute "education" is a cause, which is based on the generalized causation formula I discovered.
+From this example we can see that attribute "education" is a cause, which is based on the certainty-raising inequality.
 Once we know that it is a cause we then just calculate the conditional probabilities as usual.
 When it's value is "Doctorate" it causes the earnings to be greater than $50,000, with a probability of 0.73.
 A paper will soon be published with all the formulas used to calculate the Certainty for splitting the nodes and the Generalized Causation, used for causal analysis.

 ```
 Importance Cause   Attribute Name